numfocus/gsoc/2015/proposals/agarwal-darshan.md

   1. Thorough unit testing of existing application and fixing any bugs that the tests turn up.
   2. Adding following features for easy management of events:
     * Integration with GitHub for authentication.
-    * Integration with Eventbrite to check :
+  3. Integration with Eventbrite to check :
-    * If the registration of the event exists
+      * If the registration of the event exists.
       * If the registration of the event is up and running.
+      * To extract the Event attendees data.
-  3. Integration with Mailman
+  4. Integration with Mailman
     * Create a mailing lists for each workshop with instructors, helpers and hosts on it.
     * Displaying which lists a person belongs to.
     * Displaying members signed up to a list.
     * Displaying lists per workshop.
     * Allowing hosts to co-manage the mailing lists for the workshops along with admins.
-  4. Reports (with graphs visualisation):
+  5. Reports (with graphs visualisation):
     * Number of workshops held in the last month/year/day.
     * Number of people taught in the last month/year/day.
     * Number of instructors who have taught in the last month/year/day.